dcBrian/Back-End-Starter/README.md

 # Back-end-Starter

-This is a Back-end starter made with Spring and Postgresql.
+This is a back-end starter made with Spring and Postgresql.
 This project is ready-to-deploy via Docker and the DataBase is initialized with Flyway.
 Two simple controllers have been made to show how ressources can be handled.
+If you feel it can help you with something, feel free to use partly or totally this code.

 ### Built With